junegunn/vim-easy-align/README.md

 Yet another Vim alignment plugin without too much ambition.

-This plugin clearly has less features than the other pre-existing ones with the similar goals, but it is simpler, easier to use, and good enough for the most of the cases.
+This plugin clearly has less features than the other pre-existing ones with the similar goals, but it is simpler, easier to use, and good enough (or even better) for the most of the cases.

 Usage
 -----